-IC Markets is an Australian based ECN forex broker that is regulated by the Australian Securities and Investment Commission (ASIC).
+IC Markets is an Australian based ECN forex broker that is regulated by the ASIC.
 Traders have access to a wide variety of instruments in several markets like currencies, while commodity traders are offered a range of energies, metals and agriculturals.

 Operating since 2007, IC Markets bills itself as one of the preferred choices for automated traders, with more than two thirds of the 500,000 daily trades made through its New York Equinix NY4 data centre coming from automated trading systems.
 These data centres, in the NY4 & LD5 data centre in New York & London respectively, as well as dedicated fibre optic cross connects to its ECN and liquidity providers, help to offer traders one of the lowest latency and fastest possible trade executions.